gnu-octave/bootstrap/README.md

 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution

 At the Octave/MATLAB command prompt, type `help function-name` for more information about the function and it's input and output arguments.
-In Octave, you can also request demonstrations of function usage through examples by typing 'demo function-name` at the command prompt.
+In Octave, you can also request demonstrations of function usage through examples by typing `demo function-name` at the command prompt.

 ## Development roadmap